 Incredibly, arrests and charges for domestic violence neither require any corroborating evidence – e.g., visible injury, independent witness, etc. Moreover, the prosecutor may elect to file charges entirely based on the uncorroborated statements of your accuser.
-And unfortunately, purported victims all too often manipulate the system who seek revenge from their partner.
-And a conviction not only results in serious legal consequences, but carries the social stigma of being forever labeled as a domestic abuser.
+And unfortunately, purported victims often manipulate the system to seek revenge from their partner.
+And a conviction not only results in serious legal consequences but carries the social stigma of being forever labeled as a domestic abuser.

 A common misconception is that your accuser must have a desire to “press charges” for you to be prosecuted.
-Instead, the district attorney holds the absolute discretion to pursue or drop the charges.
+Instead, the prosecutor holds the absolute discretion to pursue or drop charges.
 In other words, the district attorney can elect to continue prosecuting you despite the alleged victim’s desire to “drop” the charges.

 Overview of Domestic Violence Charges in California

 Domestic violence encompasses several different forms of abuse.
 For instance, pushing, striking, verbally threatening, or harassing another are all forms of domestic abuse.
 The term “domestic” refers to some close or familial relationship you have with your accuser.
 Ordinarily, your accuser is a spouse, girlfriend, child, roommate, or family member.

 Early retention of a criminal defense attorney after your arrest is imperative.
 There are methods of preventing charges from being filed by contacting the prosecutor early.
 If successful, the case will be rejected and consequently never reach a courtroom.

 Criminal Threat – PC 422(a)